Do you want to go to university? (If you don’t know, read this post first.)

 Each year, the same students become unemployed or go get a job at McDonald’s.

-Because the skills they teach you in art history, communication, or sociology are not valuable to society.
+Because the skills they teach you in art history, communication, or sociology are not valuable.

 They don’t help society solve problems.

-If you hope to get a good job, you need to learn how to add value and solve the company’s problems.
+If you hope to get a good job, you need to learn skills that help you solve problems, like law, engineering, accounting, or marketing.

-This is why the best bachelors to study are from the STEM field.
+Mostly, the best things to study come from the STEM field.

 STEM stands for science, technology, engineering, and math.